Frequently Asked Questions

 Crashes

-Liquidsoap dies with messages such as these by the end of the log:
+Liquidsoap dies with messages such as these at the end of the log:

 ... [threads:1] Thread "XXX" aborts with exception YYY!